Portion/Yield:Makes 12–14 scones

-- 250g strong bread flour
+- 250g strong white bread flour

 - 20g baking powder

-- Pinch of salt
+- a pinch of table salt

-- 1 egg yolk
+- 1 large egg yolk

 - homemade jam and clotted cream, to serve